seek-oss/sku/docs/docs/csp.md

 Set `cspEnabled: true` in your `sku.config.js`.

-If you need to allow scripts that are only known client side (e.g. scripts loaded by tag managers) you can add their URLs to the `cspExtraHosts` array in `sku.config.js`.
+If you need to allow scripts that are only known client side (e.g. scripts loaded by tag managers) you can add their URLs to the `cspExtraScriptSrcHosts` array in `sku.config.js`.

 ### Extra SSR Setup